YAVSRG/YAVSRG/README.md

 Various player guides, including a wiki, are built into the game to help you get started, especially if you're coming from another popular rhythm game client.
 You can also [check out the wiki here](https://www.yavsrg.net/interlude/wiki) in your browser!

-**On Windows** - Download the latest release [from the website](https://www.yavsrg.net), extract it and play!
+**On Windows and Linux** - Download the latest release [from the website](https://www.yavsrg.net), extract it and play!
-**On macOS and Linux** - You currently must build the game from source, I've made this quick and easy, see below
+**On macOS** - Not officially supported, to try possibly unstable builds see instructions below

 <h2 align="center">🧱 Building Interlude</h2>

 > [!Note]
 >
-> If you just want to play the game on Windows, **you do *not* need to do this**, instead get the game by downloading the latest release from the site
+> If you just want to play the game on Windows or Linux, **you do *not* need to do this**, instead get the game by downloading the latest release from the site

 1. Install [Git](https://git-scm.com/downloads), and [the .NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 Follow the install instructions for both of these for your platform